Medical Bills and Debt Collection

 Using Credit Cards to Pay Debt

-As we mentioned earlier, a medical credit card might be worth looking into.
+As mentioned, a medical credit card might be worth looking into.
 It can be used to pay medical bills, including dentists and eye doctors, at deferred interest, meaning if you pay the debt in an agreed-on timeframe, no interest will be charged.
 The catch: If you don’t make the payments on time, you’ll have to pay the interest retroactive to when you first made a payment.

-Credit cards charge high interest rates.
-Medical debts rarely charge any interest.
-Also, once the debt is transferred from medical to credit card, the protections afforded consumers for medical debts are wiped out.
 The debt becomes solely credit card debt.
 Medical debt transferred to a credit card looks like “regular” debt to creditors.
 Try to work out a payment plan with the creditor instead of using a credit card.

 Only use credit cards to consolidate medical debt if you can’t pay the credit card bills promptly.
 If you can’t, first discuss whether the medical provider might offer an interest-free payment plan, which would be more manageable than a credit card debt that accrues interest.